runelite/runelite/README.md

 Currently we support RSMod which can be found at: https://github.com/Tomm0017/rsmod
 ```
 Use -private-server arg.
-Set codebase in ./codebase.
+Set codebase in ./codebase or in Private Server plugin and restart.
-Replace modulus in RSBufferMixin.
+Update modulus in Private Server plugin.

 Use -local-injected if you make changes to mixins